tenzir/tenzir/docker/thehive/README.md

 These settings can be configured using [environment variables](../compose/thehive-env.example).

-## Standalone (or with VAST running locally)
+## Standalone (or with Tenzir running locally)

-If you have VAST instance running locally already or you don't plan on using the Cortex VAST Analyzer, run the default configuration:
+If you have Tenzir instance running locally already or you don't plan on using the Cortex Tenzir Analyzer, run the default configuration:

 ```bash
 docker compose -f thehive.yaml up --build
 ```

-You can also use the `TENZIR_ENDPOINT` environment variable to target a remote VAST server.
+You can also use the `TENZIR_ENDPOINT` environment variable to target a remote Tenzir server.

-## With VAST running as a Compose service
+## With Tenzir running as a Compose service

-If you want to connect to a VAST server running as a Docker Compose service, some extra networking settings required.
+If you want to connect to a Tenzir server running as a Docker Compose service, some extra networking settings required.
 Those are specified in `thehive.vast.yaml`.
 For instance, from the `docker/compose` directory run: